PeeusD/TorrentApi/README.md

 ## Torrent API -
 ### Now you can download torrent files from this API.
-This is the torrent api created using Beautifulsoup using Django REST framework

 ### Libraries used:
 * Django-Framework